Akongstad/study-dictionary-metadata/README.md

+# Study on Dictionary Metadta
-Repositroy for the benchmark code used to test performance of functions on metadata in Popular databases and platforms.
+## Repositroy for the benchmark code used to test performance of functions on metadata in Popular databases and platforms.